Massimo Taibi: Italy

 Taibi started his career for Licata until 1989.
 He appeared only once, before moving to Trentino, where he was a first-choice goalkeeper, playing 23 matches.
 After one season, he moved to Milan in Serie A for the 1990–91 season.
 As in his first club, he was not used at all, and shortly moved to Como, where he played the following season.
 After that he moved to Piacenza.
 Taibi stayed there for five seasons, until the 1996–97 season, and appeared for most of the club's games.

 Piacenza thought his time was over, so they sold him to the club which had not played him, Milan.
-This time, Milan played him in half of the 1997–98 season's games as a backup to teammate Sebastiano Rossi.
+This time, Milan played him in half of the 1997–98 season games as a backup to teammate Sebastiano Rossi.
 Then Milan sold him to Venezia in 1998.
 In his first season with Venezia, he played in nearly every game.